conoro/hugo.conoroneill.net/content/post/epa-ireland-submission-data-available-as-rss-csv-sqlite.md

 ## Subscribing to the RSS Feed
-Use this URL in Feedly or similar: https://raw.githubusercontent.com/conoro/epa-rss/main/output/daily.xml
+Use [this URL](https://raw.githubusercontent.com/conoro/epa-rss/main/output/daily.xml) in Feedly or similar.

 ## Viewing the daily CSV files.
-They are all here in the repo starting on Sep 22nd 2022: https://github.com/conoro/epa-rss/tree/main/output/csv/daily
+They are [all here](https://github.com/EPA-Ireland-Updates-Unofficial/epa-rss/tree/main/output/csv/daily) in the repo starting on Sep 22nd 2022.
+You can view them directly there or download and load into Excel.

 ## Getting notified by email (experimental)
 If you'd like to receive email with a link to the latest CSV each day: